 The ideal places to stay in Havana are called “casas particulares” or “private homes.”
 These are homestays or Airbnb accommodations offered by Cuban families under a government-approved system of private enterprise.
 The average price for a one-night stay in a typical casa is 30 CUC but it can go as low as 10 CUC for a shared room or as high as hundreds of CUC for a mansion with a pool in one of the leafy suburbs on the western side of the city.
 Casas are found all over Cuba with the greatest concentration in big cities like Havana and Trinidad.

-The big advantage to staying in a casa is that you get to interact with a real, honest-to-goodness Cuban family.
+The big advantage of staying in a casa is that you get to interact with a real, honest-to-goodness Cuban family.
 You can hang out on their terrace or living room and watch Cuban TV, eat delicious authentic Cuban food – can’t beat breakfast for 5 CUC – and get valuable travel tips from the hostess (usually a woman).
 Your stay at a Cuban casa can very well be one of the highlights of your visit.
 I’ve used Airbnb for stays in Havana but there are several other homestay sites.
 Editor tip: The biggest advantage to Havana Airbnb’s is that it’s paid in advance online.
 When planning a trip to Cuba you have to really determine how much cash to bring since ATM machines don’t work for US bank cards.
 When we were deciding where to stay in Havana we went the Airbnb route for the first 2 nights, as we didn’t want to have to look for a place right when we arrived.